Select Language

 These parameters serve as categorical-valued features for the prediction model.

-3.3 Naive Bayes Implementation
+3.2 Naive Bayes Classifier

 4. Experimental Results